orcunyildiz/wilkins/README.md

 # Wilkins
-Wilkins is an in situ workflow system for triple convergence of HPC, Big Data, and AI applications.
+Wilkins is an in situ workflow system that enables heterogenous task specification and execution for in situ data processing.
-Wilkins provides a data-centric API for defining the workflow graph, creates and launches tasks, establishes communicators between the tasks.
+Wilkins provides a data-centric API for defining the workflow graph, creating and launching tasks, establishing communicators between the tasks.
 As its data transport layer, Wilkins uses [LowFive](https://github.com/diatomic/LowFive) library, which is based on the [HDF5](https://www.hdfgroup.org/solutions/hdf5/) data model.
 Wilkins allows coupled tasks to communicate both in situ using in-memory data and MPI message passing, and through traditional HDF5 files.
 Minimal and often no source-code modification is needed for programs that already use HDF5.
-Wilkins supports several workflow graph topologies such as pipeline, fan-in, fan-out, ensembles of tasks, and cycles.
+Wilkins supports any directed-graph topology of tasks, including common patterns such as pipeline, fan-in, fan-out, ensembles of tasks, and cycles.

 # Installation